-Fundamentalist denominations originated largely out of nineteenth-century Holiness and Pentecostal movements (Ammerman 1987; Woodberry & Smith 1998).
-Fundamentalists tend to oppose the growth of secular influence in society (Hawley & Proudfoot 1994).
-They also tend to believe in the inerrancy of the Bible, personal salvation, the premillennial imminent return of Christ, and an evangelical need to convert others (Ammerman 1987; Woodberry & Smith 1998).
-Fundamentalist Protestants endorse traditional gender role attitudes in adherence to biblical passages that portray men as leaders but women as followers (Ammerman 1987; Bendroth 1993).
-The traditional hierarchy taught by fundamentalist churches is from God to man and from man to woman, with women's roles defined as that of helpmate and mother (Kosmin & Lachman 1993).
-Accordingly, fundamentalists tend to oppose modern, modified gender roles wherein women have entered the paid workforce, sought more egalitarian divisions of household labor and asserted themselves more openly in marital decision making (Brown 1994; Kosmin & Lachman 1993).
+Fundamentalist denominations originated largely out of nineteenth century Holiness and Pentecostal movements (Ammerman 1987; Woodberry and Smith 1998).
+Fundamentalists tend to oppose the growth of secular influence in society (Hawley and Proudfoot 1994).
+They also tend to believe in the inerrancy of the Bible, personal salvation, the premillenial imminent return of Christ, and an evangelical need to convert others (Ammerman 1987; Woodberry and Smith 1998).
+Fundamentalist Protestants endorse traditional gender role attitudes in adherence to Biblical scriptures that portray men as leaders but women as followers (Ammerman 1987; Bendroth 1993).
+The traditional hierarchy taught by Fundamentalist churches is from God to man and from man to woman, with women's roles defined as that of helpmate and mother (Kosmin and Lachman 1993).
+Accordingly, fundamentalists tend to oppose modern, modified gender roles whereby women have entered the paid workforce, sought more egalitarian divisions of household labor and asserted themselves more openly in marital decision-making processes (Brown 1994; Kosmin and Lachman 1993).

-Even the earliest studies of gender attitudes noted the association of religious denominations and beliefs with conservative gender attitudes (Mason & Bumpass 1975).
-Using 1972-84 GSS data, Hertel and Hughes (1987) found white Protestant fundamentalists to retain the most conservative attitudes on women's home, work, and political roles.
+Even the earliest studies of gender attitudes noted the association of religious denominations and beliefs and their corresponding conservative gender attitudes (Mason and Bumpass 1975).
+Utilizing 1972 - 1984 GSS data, Hertel and Hughes (1987) found white Protestant fundamentalists to retain the most conservative attitudes regarding women's home, work and political roles.
 Baptists, Catholics, Methodists, Lutherans, Presbyterians, Episcopalians, Jews, and those reporting no religious affiliation showed progressively more liberal gender attitudes.
-The conservative fundamentalist effect remained strong after controlling for age, income, education, and region.
-Hoffmann and Miller (1997) report from their longitudinal analysis of 1972-94 GSS data that while conservative Protestant (southern Baptists, Evangelicals, Fundamentalist, Nazarenes, Pentecostals, Church of Christ) support for egalitarian gender roles has increased, this group is still among the most conservative.
-Using 1982-91 GSS data, Gay, Ellison, and Powers (1996) find that white southern Baptists and other fundamentalist and evangelical members report the most conservative attitudes on profamily issues such as gender roles, abortion, and sexuality.
-Again, these effects remain after controlling for several individual-level variables.
-However, Gay, Ellison, and Powers (1996) document some internal heterogeneity on gender role attitudes within conservative Protestant denominations forcing researchers to reexamine assumptions of a monolithic fundamentalist/evangelical group.
-They suggest that issues of female employment and household decision making are "more nuanced and negotiated than previously recognized" (13).
-The strong relationship between fundamentalism and conservative gender attitudes has also been documented by studies using more specific, unrepresentative samples (Brinkerhoff & Mackie 1984: Martin et al. 1980; Thornton, Alwin & Camburn 1983; Thornton & Freedman 1979; Wilcox 1986) and by studies measuring fundamentalism as individual beliefs (Brinkerhoff & MacKie 1984: Wilcox 1986).
+The conservative fundamentalist effect remained strong after controlling for age, income, education and region.
+Hoffmann and Miller (1997) report from their across time analysis of 1972 - 1994 GSS data that while Conservative Protestant (Southern Baptists,